 When your yacht becomes part of the SI Yachts Diamond Listing Program, it is entered into the two largest marine industry MLS (Multiple Listing Services) databases - BoatWizard and IYBA.
 This is very similar to real estate in how an agent will take photos of a home and enter it into the real estate MLS so that every other agent can see it and it will appear on various websites.
 The same thing happens with yachts.
 When a boat is entered into BoatWizard, it then shows up on Yachtworld.com and various other partner websites. the IYBA MLS is managed by the International Yacht Brokers Association and is an industry platform and feeds all its approved listings to a variety of websites.

 Now, when a broker takes on your listing they have the option to send that listing to other brokerage firm websites.
-So for example, this 2018 Princess 88 Motor Yacht listed with SI Yachts broker Rich Lucas, not only shows up on Yachtworld.com and SIYachts.com, but also on "Broker A's" website, "Broker B's website", etc. Sometimes this will result in another brokerage firm finding a buyer for that yacht, a transaction takes place, and the resulting commission is split between the brokers and the brokerage firms.
+Yachts listed with us not only show up on Yachtworld.com and SIYachts.com, but also on "Broker A's" website, "Broker B's website", etc. Sometimes this will result in another brokerage firm finding a buyer for that yacht, a transaction takes place, and the resulting commission is split between the brokers and the brokerage firms.
 Some brokers choose not to open their listings up to feed around these boating MLS networks in fear that they may lose out on half of that commission even though it is not truly the best thing for their client.

 Question #1 to ask your broker: Will my listing appear on other yacht brokerage firm websites?